IruneAI/Migrating-Non-Native-Cloud-Applications-project-starter-master/README.md

  - Again,you are able to focus on your core business and functionality
  - They provide **serverless** compute for Azure.

 The main *drawbacks* of this architecture is that there is a limitation on scalibility and high performance demanding context.
+For the azure function app it has been used the app service service plan.
+According to the documentation, timeout is difference depending on which hosting method / pricing tier is used to host an Azure Function App.
+While in the Consumption plan, the default timeout is 5 minutes, there is a different default and maximum timeout for the App Service Plan and Premium Plan pricing (being 5 vs 30 min in comsumption and App Service Plan).
+This may be a drawback adopting this architecture.
+However, there are some is some best practices/chitectural patterns to able to deal with it like Function Chaining, among others.
+Itis a method of breaking up a long running task into multiple shorter running tasks and then linking them together so that each one call the next in the workflow once it completes.

 Overall, both provides us a way to not only carry out a cost saving plan but also to delegate some of the infraestructure management making your solutions easier to deploy and more important to continuously delivery and monitor your (micro) services.